Loading

 The “Local Admin” Purge: How Revoking PC Admin Rights Slashes Support Tickets

 A surprising number of support tickets start the same way.
 Someone installs a “quick” utility to open a file.
 Someone downloads a driver fixer.
 Someone clicks “Allow” because a prompt feels like a speed bump.
 None of it looks dangerous in the moment.
-But those small changes stack up.
+However, those small changes stack up.

 Local admin rights are what make that drift possible.
 When everyday users have admin access, they can install whatever they want and change settings that were meant to stay consistent.